 Businesses generally have a choice over which depreciation method they will use.
 However, there are varying elements and characteristics of each method that make them better suited to certain situations.
 Here’s a closer look at each:

-Straight-line method
+Straight-line depreciation method

-This is best for assets that consistently wear out over time, as the depreciation expense will be the same each year until the end of its useful life.
+This is best for assets that consistently wear out over time, as the periodic depreciation expense will be the same each year until the end of its useful life.

 Here’s the formula for the straight-line depreciation method: